From towering peaks to ancient temples and vibrant festivals - discover when and how to visit this mountain kingdom safely

 - Culture: Respect local traditions and customs.
 Dress modestly, especially when visiting religious sites.

-Marvel at Tansen's Newari architecture while soaking in Himalayan vistas.
+Marvel at Newari architecture while enjoying stunning Himalayan views.

 Discover Dolpa's turquoise jewel in Shey Phoksundo National Park.

-Experience Khotang's sacred mix of Hindu and Buddhist heritage.
+Experience the sacred mix of Hindu and Buddhist heritage.

-Conclude your trip in Ilam—the tea capital with majestic views.
+Conclude your trip in Nepal's tea capital with majestic views.

-Activities: Explore the historic squares of Kathmandu, Patan, and Bhaktapur, visit Swayambhunath (Monkey Temple), and the Boudhanath Stupa.
+Activities: Explore historic squares of Kathmandu, Patan, and Bhaktapur.
+Visit Swayambhunath (Monkey Temple) and Boudhanath Stupa.

 Accommodation: Guesthouses, boutique hotels.